 Step 1: Consultation

-To adequately assist students to select the best option, a personal consultation with the school Principal should be arranged with the prospective Student and a Parent or Guardian.
-Submitting an expression of interest is a good way to organise a consultation with the Principal.
-(EOI form found at the bottom of this page)
+To adequately assist students to select the best option, a meeting with the school Principal should be arranged with the prospective Student and a Parent or Guardian.
+Submitting an expression of interest is a good way to organise a consultation with the Principal (EOI form can be found at the bottom of this page).

-There is no charge for the consultation and no compulsion to enroll.
-Consultations are conducted throughout the year.
-A consultation will give you an opportunity to see the School, perhaps meet some of the staff, have relevant QTAC schedules explained as well as have your questions answered.
+Meetings are conducted throughout the year and will provide you with an opportunity to see the School, perhaps meet some of the staff, have relevant QTAC schedules explained as well as have your questions answered.